-Fire occurrence records for all SCOFMP agencies were compiled for years 2010 through 2019 and input into FireFamily Plus for statistical analysis with summary results represented in the picture above.
-Some key observations from the 10-year analysis period are listed below:
+Fire occurrence records for all SCOFMP agencies were compiled for years 2010 through 2022 and input into FireFamily Plus for statistical analysis with summary results represented in the picture above.
+Some key observations from the 13-year analysis period are listed below:

-- The SCOFMP area averaged 230 fires and 30,816 acres impacted by fire per year - 65% of all SCOMFP fires occurred during the months of July and August. - 87% of all SCOFMP fires occurred between June 1st and September 30th - 68% of all SCOFMP fires were lightning caused - Of all Human Caused fires, 32% were attributed to Campfire(s) - Of all Human Caused fires, 24% were attributed to Miscellaneous or Unknown Causes - Of all Human Caused fires, 18% were attributed to Debris Burning - 94% of all SCOFMP fires had a final fire size less than 10 acres - 77% of all SCOFMP Fire Days (a day when a fire occurred) had no more than 2 ignitions - 6% of all SCOFMP Fire Days (a day when a fire occurred) had 10 or more ignitions
+- The SCOFMP area averaged 216 fires and 70,633 acres impacted by fire per year.
+(Average acres are heavily influenced by fire activity in 2021) - In 2021, SCOFMP recorded 176 confirmed fires for a total of 536,642 acres - 62% of all SCOMFP fires occurred during the months of July and August. - 85% of all SCOFMP fires occurred between June 1st and September 30th - 62% of all SCOFMP fires were lightning caused - Of all Human Caused fires, 23% were attributed to Campfire(s) - Of all Human Caused fires, 45% were attributed to Miscellaneous or Unknown Causes - Of all Human Caused fires, 13% were attributed to Debris Burning - 94% of all SCOFMP fires had a final fire size less than 10 acres - 78% of all SCOFMP Fire Days (a day when a fire occurred) had no more than 2 ignitions - 5% of all SCOFMP Fire Days (a day when a fire occurred) had 10 or more ignitions